-The [533,660,000]1 Firm Shares shall be offered by our Company to investors, through the Joint Issue Managers, Joint Bookrunners, and Joint Lead Underwriters.
-At least [373,562,000] Firm Shares (or 70% of the Firm Shares) are being offered by the Joint Issue Managers, Joint Bookrunners, and Joint Lead Underwriters to the QIBs and to the general public.
-Up to [160,098,000] Firm Shares (or 30% of the Firm Shares) are being offered at the Offer Price to all of the PSE Trading Participants and local small investors ("LSIs") in the Philippines.
-Prior to the closing of the Offer, any Offer Shares not taken up by the QIBs, PSE Trading Participants, and LSIs shall be distributed by the Joint Issue Managers, Joint Bookrunners, and Joint Lead Underwriters to their clients or to the general public.
-In the event that there are Offer Shares that remain unsubscribed at the end of the Offer, the Joint Issue Managers, Joint Lead Underwriters shall subscribe to the balance on a firm commitment basis pursuant to the terms and conditions of the Underwriters.
+The 533,660,0001 Firm Shares shall be offered by our Company to investors, through the Joint Issue Managers, Joint Bookrunners, and Joint Lead Underwriters and Participating Underwriter.
+At least 373,562,000 Firm Shares (or 70% of the Firm Shares) are being offered by the Joint Issue Managers, Joint Bookrunners, and Joint Lead Underwriters and Participating Underwriter to the QIBs and to the general public.
+160,098,000 Firm Shares (or 30% of the Firm Shares) are being offered at the Offer Price to all of the PSE Trading Participants and local small investors ("LSIs") in the Philippines.
+Prior to the closing of the Offer, any Offer Shares not taken up by the QIBs, PSE Trading Participants, and LSIs shall be distributed by the Joint Issue Managers, Joint Bookrunners, and Joint Lead Underwriters and Participating Underwriter to their clients or to the general public.
+In the event that there are Offer Shares that remain unsubscribed at the end of the Offer, the Joint Issue Managers, Joint Bookrunners, and Joint Lead Underwriters and Participating Underwriter shall subscribe to the balance on a firm commitment basis pursuant to the terms and conditions of the Underwriting Agreement between our Company, the Joint Issue Managers, Joint Bookrunners, and Joint Lead Underwriters, and Participating Underwriter.